bis1999/edgepredict/README.md

 # Link Prediction Framework

 A comprehensive machine learning framework for graph link prediction that supports multiple scenarios, feature extraction methods, and both traditional ML and Graph Neural Network (GNN) approaches.
+Core ideas & logic
+1) Scenarios

+We support three evaluation scenarios, each mirroring a real-world use case:

+simulation
+Goal: “Can we re-discover held-out true edges?”

+Build observed graph
+𝐺
+′
+G′ by sampling edges from
+𝐺
+G but keeping it connected.

+Holdout/test positives
+𝑌
+=
+𝐸
+∖
+𝐸
+′
+Y=E∖E′.
+Add the same number of negatives sampled from non-edges of 𝐺
+G.

+Compute test features on
+𝐺
+′
+G′ (because at prediction time those edges were not yet visible).

+Build training support graph
+𝐺
+′′
+⊂
+𝐺
+′
+G′′⊂G′ (again connected).

+Train positives
+𝑌
+′
+=
+𝐸
+′
+∖
+𝐸
+′′
+Y
+′
+=E′∖E′′ + negatives sampled from non-edges of
+𝐺
+′
+G′.

+Compute train features on
+𝐺
+′′
+G′′.

+(Optional) class balancing via oversampling on train only.

+Cross-validation folds are stratified if labels exist.

+discovery
+Goal: “Score new non-edges in the current graph.”

+Test = a (capped) set of non-edges of
+𝐺
+G (unlabeled).

+Training uses an observed
+𝐺
+′
+⊂
+𝐺
+G′⊂G to avoid look-ahead leakage.

+Train positives
+𝐸
+∖
+𝐸
+′
+E∖E′, negatives sampled from non-edges of
+𝐺
+G.

+Test features on
+𝐺
+G; Train features on
+𝐺
+′
+G′.

+specific
+Goal: “Score a user-supplied set of pairs.”

+Test = provided pairs, features on
+𝐺
+G.

+Training uses a connected subset
+𝐺
+train
+⊂
+𝐺
+G
+train
+	​

+⊂G.

+Train positives
+𝐸
+∖
+𝐸
+train
+E∖E
+train
+	​

+, negatives from non-edges of
+𝐺
+G.

+Train features on
+𝐺
+train
+G
+train
+	​

+.

+Key mantra: features for a label set are computed on the graph the model would have at prediction time.
+That’s why holdout is computed on
+𝐺
+′
+G′, and training is computed on
+𝐺
+′′
+G′′ (or
+𝐺
+′
+G′/
+𝐺
+train
+G
+train
+	​

+ in other scenarios).

 ## 🚀 Features